fierval/measuredistance/README.md

 # Measuring Distance Traveled with Monocular Camera

-The camera is watching a space where people are filmed perfroming different tasks, or a file recorded offline from such camera is produced as input.
+The camera is watching a space where people are filmed perfroming different tasks, or a file recorded offline from such camera.
+This is the problem input.
 Video frames from the input are sent to an AI pipeline.
 The pipeline tracks people's movements and measures total distance each one of them travels overtime.

 ## Assumptioins